 Mech-Sense currently covers six complementary research areas, each lead by a senior researcher.

-To ensure multidisciplinarity physicians, pharmacists, veterinarians, scientists, biomechanical engineers, mathematicians, molecular biologists, laboratory technicians, research nurses, secretaries and fundraisers are employed at the centre.
+To ensure multidisciplinarity physicians, veterinarians, scientists, biomechanical engineers, mathematicians, laboratory technicians, research radiographers, secretaries and fundraisers are employed at the centre.
 Numerous Ph.D. students as well as students in medicine, science and engineering also perform research as part of their education and receive supervision.

 Mission & Objectives